How To Easily Correct Misspelled Bash Commands In Linux

 As you see in the above command, I intentionally made a typo (“Donloads” instead of “Downloads”), but Bash automatically detected the correct directory name and cd into it.

 Fish and Zsh shells have this feature built-in.
-So, you don’t need this trick if you use them.
+So, you don’t need this trick if you use those shells.

 This trick, however, has some limitations.
 It works only if you use the correct case.
 In the above example, if you type “cd donloads” instead of “cd Donloads”, it won’t recognize the correct path.
 Also, if there were more than one letters missing in the path, it won’t work either.